BoltzExchange/boltz-backend/docs/libraries.md

 ---
 description:
-  Official clients, SDKs and libraries for integrating with Boltz — start here instead of integrating from scratch.
+  Official clients, SDKs and libraries for integrating with Boltz — start here instead of integrating directly.
 ---

 # 📙 Clients, SDKs & Libraries

-::: danger ⚠️ DO NOT INTEGRATE BOLTZ API FROM SCRATCH ⚠️
+::: danger ⚠️ DO NOT INTEGRATE BOLTZ API DIRECTLY ⚠️

-Securely integrating Boltz API from scratch is extremely involved.
+Securely integrating Boltz API directly is extremely involved.
 Based on our experience, integration is complex, error-prone, and likely a multi-month effort with numerous edge cases to cover, which will result in **loss of funds** if not handled correctly.
 Therefore, we strongly recommend using one of the official